How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 So you can either go all out and spend a ton on activities, spend next to nothing, or somewhere in between.

 If this is your first trip to Hawaii, you may want to do a few special things.
-We recommend the following activities for 2 adults and 2 kids.
+We recommend the following activities for two adults and two kids.
 These were selected from our favorite Oahu vetted and tested Oahu tours and activities.

-- Polynesian Cultural Center Ali’i Luau Package: $745
+- Luaua!
+Head to the Polynesian Cultural Center for their Ali’i Luau Package: $215

-The cost for these three activities is $1,848 (gratuity not included).
-Consider adding a tip for the guided tours of $10 to $20 per person.
+The cost for these three activities is $2,018 (gratuity not included).
+Consider adding a $10 to $20 per-person tip for the guided tours.
+See our Tipping in Hawaii Guide.

 The Polynesian Cultural Center is a lot of fun and educational for kids and adults.
-See our Ali’i Luau vs Gateway Buffet article for ways to save and see what package is best.
-Booking with our direct Polynesian Cultural Center link here includes a discount on packages.
+See our Ali’i Luau vs Gateway Buffet article for ways to save and see which package is best.
+Booking through our direct Polynesian Cultural Center link here includes a package discount.

 Explore all our favorite Oahu luaus here!